qsnjason/qsnjsclient/README.md

 The client will maintain a cache of instrument seconds data by default.
 This can be disabled by setting `noseconds` in the client `config`.
 This will result in a reduced workload for the client.

 	config.noseconds = true;

+Debug mode may be specified to increase logging verbosity.

+	config.debug = true;

 Client Management
 ---